Planetary Aspects and Transits Satisfied customers German version

 Astrology is based on either the tropical zodiac or the sidereal zodiac; this software allows you to choose your preferred zodiac.
 It has both tabular and graphical output.
-Here is a screenshot of its graphical output:
+Here is an example of its graphical output:

-Clicking on the 'Display table' button produces a tabular representation which provides detailed information about the aspects shown in the chart, for example:
+Clicking on the 'Display table' button produces a tabular representation which provides detailed information about the aspects shown in the chart, as below:

 An 'r' following the longitude of a planet indicates that the planet is retrograde (in this example, Saturn).
 An angle value shows difference of the aspect from exactness (so 0°0' is exact).
 A '-' or '+' shows whether the aspect is decreasing ('-') or increasing ('+') at the date and time shown, or in other words, whether the aspect is applying ('-') or separating ('+').

 Click on the following link for examples from the life of Friedrich Nietzsche.